 The dimensions given on the owl box diagram below are the minimum required size.

-An ideal nesting box would be much bigger: a full 1 metre from the bottom of the entrance hole to the bottom of the box and with a floor area of at least 1 metre x 1 metre.
+An ideal nesting box would be much bigger: a full 1 metre (3ft) from the bottom of the entrance hole to the bottom of the box and with a floor area of at least 1 metre x 1 metre.
 However, owl boxes that big would be very difficult to erect and more expensive to build.

 The basic box should be built using 9mm FSC approved plywood and 50 x 25mm batten.
 Softwood ply (usually Scandinavian or Canadian) is perfectly adequate, cheaper, and better for the environment than hardwood.
 We use 30, 40 and 50mm screws but nailing and/or gluing is perfectly acceptable.

-Have a look at our photo guide – How to build an indoor Barn Owl nestbox.
+Watch the video at the top of this page or have a look at our photo guide – How to build an indoor Barn Owl nestbox.

 - If you wish to vary from this owl box diagram, please check our essential criteria for interior Barn Owl boxes.